Education and Academic positions

 Probably a great joke for the guys, but that day, I painfully discovered that being a woman would make a difference.
 That I would need to prove my skills to be considered.
 That I was not necessarily welcome in "their circle".
 After this, I have been extremely lucky with three open-minded mentors, who supported and guided me, lowering this bad feeling that nevertheless grew back as I became "older" in research.

 Ten years and many discussions with female (and male !) scientists later, I'm convinced that this feeling is shared by many young women scientists, not just in bioinformatics, within France and abroad.
 I wish to do something about it, at my own level.
+As part of the SFBI, I have contributed to awareness of the low number of female invited speakers and chairs at Jobim, and trying to improve this.
 This page (in construction) aims at sharing some information I gathered for a talk on women in sciences I gave as a postdoc in Berlin.
 I would like to be more formally involved in the matter of equal opportunities in science, not sure yet in which form.